Interview of Ellen T’Hoen, Director of Medicine Law & Policy

 Over the past two years, there has been a greater international debate on access to Covid-19 vaccines and a better public understanding of who finances them, how they are priced and how they are made available.
 However, it has been surprising to me how little effect this has had on policy-making.
 People like me who have worked on global health for many years thought at the onset of this pandemic that things this time around would be different.
 Indeed, we thought that the lessons learnt from other pandemics such as HIV would be applied immediately.
 Unfortunately, it wasn’t the case at all.
 Instead, it became “business as usual” but “on steroids” because never has the world seen as much public funding going into the development of health tools in such a short period of time.
 It was a very important decision to respond to the pandemic globally with investments in innovation.
 But from that point on, nothing else changed.
 It led to the development of tools to fight the pandemic, but leaders failed to impose demands to share the knowledge needed to produce and supply these tools.
 Pharmaceutical companies have hugely benefited from that.
 As an example, while a large part of the population of the world still don’t have access to the Covid-19 vaccine, the latter makes up half of the revenue of an entire company like Pfizer.

-The public heard a lot of promising sounding rhetoric coming from world leaders: the president of the European Commission saying that the vaccine will be “our common good”, The French president Emmanuel Macron saying that “no one should own this vaccine”, etc. It made me believe that things would be different this time.
-Unfortunately, I was wrong: the EU is one of the biggest opponents to dealing differently with the know-how and the IP necessary to produce the vaccine.
+The public heard a lot of promising sounding rhetoric coming from world leaders: President of the European Commission saying that the vaccine will be “our common good”, French President Emmanuel Macron saying that “no one should own this vaccine”, etc. It made me believe that things would be different this time.
+Unfortunately, I was wrong: the EU was one of the biggest opponents to dealing differently with the know-how and the IP necessary to produce the vaccine.
 The WHO established in May 2020 the Covid-19 Technology Access Pool (C-TAP).
 There wasn’t any vaccine at the time, but the idea was to have a vehicle to give hands and feet to the promises made of vaccines as a global good.
 The pool was created with the expectation that those governments that were financing the development of these new tools would use that financing as a negotiating tool to make sure that the know-how will be shared with others.
-Again, it was a big disappointment because the platform has not been used for that purpose except by the Spanish government which has licensed pandemic innovations developed in Spanish research institutes to C-TAP.
+Again, it was a big disappointment because the platform has not been used for that purpose.
+Until May 2022, only the Spanish government had licensed pandemic innovations developed in Spanish research institutes to C-TAP.
+They were then followed by the United States National Institutes of Health (NIH).
 In terms of vaccines, there was absolutely no response whatsoever from manufacturers.
 The Medicines Patent Pool (MPP) has succeeded in obtaining two licenses for Covid-19 therapeutics, but the vaccine remains a no go.
 It could have been avoided if the financing of the development of these products had been accompanied with conditions for sharing IP and know-how with institutions such as C-TAP and the MPP.
 Now these products have become such a huge commercial success for pharma that it is hard to turn that ship around.

 The European Commission (EC) officials say that the procurement agreement on Covid-19 vaccine was not meant to create global public goods but to get vaccines to Europe.
 However, the agreement between the EC and the EU Member States, contains a clause saying that the EC needs to negotiate in such a way that it promotes vaccines as a global public good.
 It never happened and the only reason that we even know the clause was there is because the Spanish government publishes any international agreement it enters into, which is by the way a very good example of transparency.
 Again, the clause was great, but it had no effect on the behavior of the EC during the negotiation with the pharmaceutical companies because the focus was entirely on getting vaccines for the EU population.